6 Best Video Special Effects To Elevate Your Visual Content

 While stop-motion is technically achieved through video post-production editing, it’s different from the other video techniques here as it requires a specific shoot, so you can’t simply repurpose existing still photography with stop-motion

-Stop-motion videos drive 58% higher sales so use the visual effect in your eCommerce experience to showcase a product line or individual product features.
+One study found that stop-motion videos drove 58% higher sales, so brands can use this visual effect in ecommerce experiences to showcase a product line or individual product features.
 QuickFrame created the unboxing-style stop-motion video above for Jaanuu that works well as a brand commercial.

 This visual effect is perfect for: